yunfie-twitter/reynard-browser/README.md

 # Reynard Browser

-Reynard is a simple, bare-bones **Gecko-based** web browser for iOS 15+.
+Reynard is a simple **Gecko-based** web browser for iOS 15+.

 I still use devices that can’t be updated beyond iOS 15.
 On these versions, a lot of modern websites simply don’t work in Safari.

 The core issue is **WebKit**, the browser engine behind Safari.
-It’s bundled with the OS, so getting a newer engine usually means updating the entire system.
-If your device is stuck on an older iOS version, you’re stuck with an outdated browser too.

-It doesn’t help that although Apple now allows custom browser engines through the [BrowserEngineKit](https://developer.apple.com/documentation/browserenginekit) framework, this only applies to **iOS 17.4+** and only for users in the **EU**, thanks to the Digital Markets Act.
+It’s bundled with the OS, so if your device is stuck on an older iOS version, you’re stuck with an outdated browser.
+Although Apple now allows custom browser engines through the [BrowserEngineKit](https://developer.apple.com/documentation/browserenginekit) framework, this only applies to **iOS 17.4+** and only for users in the **EU** and **Japan**.
 There’s also the [CyberKit](https://github.com/CyberKitGroup/CyberKit) project, which attempts to backport WebKit, but its current releases are far from usable.

 With Reynard, my goal is to build a Gecko-based browser that does not depend on BrowserEngineKit, allowing it to run on older iOS and iPadOS versions.